trtrgfh/Machine-Learning-Notes/README.md

-# Machine-Learning
+# Machine Learning Notes
 ML is the field of study that gives conputers the ability to learn without explicit programed. <br>
-This file will explain some of the fundamental and advanced concepts in machine learning and deep learning which could be useful as a quick recap.
+This file explains some of the fundamental and advanced concepts in machine learning and deep learning which could be useful as a quick recap.
 ## Table of contents
 1. [Supervised Learning](#supervisedlearning)
     1. [Linear Regression](#linearregression)